 The CP-55 FCR uses a process to rank-order candidates for CPD training opportunities.
 About half the rating weight is on professional accomplishments, as indicated by diversity of positions held; experience in leadership; ratings of performance; receipt of formal awards; and statements of individual knowledge, skills, and abilities.
 The remainder focuses on indicators of appropriateness for the particular training, such as timing in the career, motivation of the employee, and ratings and endorsements by the supervisor and others in the functional chain.
 Of particular importance is the documentation in the Individual Development Plan (IDP) and the Utilization Plan to ensure that the Return of Investment to the Army, to the organization, and to the individual is maximized.

 Address queries, application information and/or application submissions to:

 |Civilian Education System (CES)|

 Employees are eligible to attend the CES course that is targeted at their grade level.
 GS-01 through GS-09 employees are eligible to attend the CES Basic Course; GS-10 through GS-12 employees are eligible to attend the CES Intermediate Course; and GS-13 through GS-15 employees are eligible to attend the CES Advanced Course.
+Grades 14-15 may also attend the CES for Senior Leaders after completion of the Advanced Course.
 NOTE: All Army Civilians who were hired after 30 September 2006 are required to take the Foundation Course prior to enrolling in either of the CES courses.

-More information on CES courses, as well as instructions on how to enroll can be found on the Civilian Training and Leader Development website at http://www.t3ac.army.mil/Pages/Homepage.aspx
+More information on CES courses, as well as instruction on enrollment, is at http://www.civiliantraining.army.mil/Pages/Homepage.aspx